 About Specialty Maternal-Fetal Medicine Care at UNC

-At UNC, we provide comprehensive medical care for women with a variety of high risk pregnancy conditions
+UNC OB-GYN’s maternal-fetal medicine specialty clinics provide comprehensive medical care for women with a variety of high-risk pregnancy conditions

-We are a Level IV Hospital for both moms and babies.
-Level IV is the highest level of specialty services available.
-This means that UNC has resources to take care of the sickest moms and sickest babies if needed.
-While many moms and babies who are cared for at UNC have uncomplicated deliveries, others do not.
-You can rest assured that we can take care of you and your baby no matter how routine – or un-routine – your care ends up being.
-We work together as a team to make the best care plan to increase the chances of a healthy mom and a healthy baby.
+We are a Level IV Hospital for both moms and babies, proud to offer the highest level of specialty services available.
+N.C.
+Women’s Hospital – which is within the UNC Hospitals campus in Chapel Hill – has world-class resources to take care of the sickest moms and sickest babies.
+While many moms and babies who are cared for at UNC have uncomplicated deliveries, we are prepared for those who do not.
+We care confident that we can care for you and your baby in the most routine and most unexpected moments.
+All of our obstetrical services – from midwifery to maternal-fetal medicine – approach your care as a team to increase the chances of a healthy mom and a healthy baby.

-The prematurity prevention clinic is one of several specialty clinics the UNC Maternal-Fetal Medicine offers.
-We also offer specialty clinics and programs for women:
+The Preterm Birth Prevention clinic is one of several specialty clinics offered by the Division of Maternal-Fetal Medicine at UNC OB-GYN.
+This includes specialty clinics and programs for women:

-- babies needing surgery while in utero during pregnancy (in utero fetal surgery) – Dr. Bill Goodnight
+- whose babies need surgery while in utero during pregnancy (in utero fetal surgery) – Dr. Bill Goodnight

 Why focus one of the specialty clinics on preterm birth?